linjialiang/emad-loppo/README.md

-Loppo is an extremely easy static site generator of markdown documents.
+emadLoppo is an extremely easy static site generator of markdown documents.
 You get your site with only one command.
 Please visit [demo](http://redux.ruanyifeng.com/).

 ## Features